-Table 11.6 provides a summary of the assessment of impacts described in Sections 11.4.3.1 to 11.4.3.6.
+Table 11.6 provides a summary of the assessment of impacts described in sections 11.4.3.1 to 11.4.3.6.
 The pathways to the greater potential health effects are temporary changes in noise and traffic conditions but these are not expected to result in a change in population health status.

-Table 11.6: Summary of Potential Construction Phase Impacts
+Table 11.6:Summary of Potential Construction Phase Impacts

-Assessment Topic Associated Health Issues / Outcomes Potential Impact Temporary Impacts on Access to Health Services Temporary psychosocial effects such as frustration, annoyance and stress Negative, Slight and Temporary to Short-term.
-Health Impacts from Temporary Traffic Diversions Risk of injury or death from road; and collisions, especially for pedestrians and cyclists Negative, Moderate and Temporary to Short-term on the basis that measures will be implemented to protect diverted cyclists and pedestrians.
-Health Impacts from Temporary Traffic Congestion Temporary psychosocial effects such as frustration, annoyance and stress Negative, Slight and Temporary to Short-term for the general commuting population.
-Negative, Moderate and Temporary to Short-term for more sensitive people (e.g. those who suffer from mental health conditions such as anxiety).
-Construction Related Air Pollution - Construction Traffic and Plant Emissions Exacerbation of asthma and other respiratory conditions Not Significant and Short-term on the basis that the air quality assessment assesses construction traffic air emissions as not significant and short-term, so no human health impact could be attributable to the Proposed Scheme.
+Assessment Topic Associated Health Issues / Outcomes Potential Impact Temporary Impacts on Access to Health Services Emergency healthcare outcomes Negative, Significant and Temporary effects due to potential traffic disruption close to St. Vincent's University Hospital.
+General health outcomes associated with access to healthcare Temporary psychosocial effects such as frustration, annoyance and stress Negative, Slight, Temporary effect for general community.
+Access to healthcare is likely to be maintained albeit with some minor inconveniences of access.
+Health Impacts from Temporary Traffic Diversions Risk of injury or death from road; and collisions, especially for pedestrians and cyclists Negative, Slight and Temporary to Short-Term on the basis that there is limited cycling provision in the baseline that would be affected and that measures will be implemented to protect diverted cyclists and pedestrians.
+Health Impacts from Temporary Traffic Congestion Temporary psychosocial effects such as frustration, annoyance and stress Negative, Slight and Temporary to Short-Term for the general commuting population.
+Negative, Moderate and Temporary to Short-Term for more sensitive people (e.g. those who suffer from mental health conditions such as anxiety).
+Construction Related Air Pollution - Construction Traffic and Plant Emissions Exacerbation of asthma and other respiratory conditions Neutral and Short-term on the basis that the air quality assessment assesses construction traffic air emissions as neutral and short-term, so no human health impact could be attributable to the Proposed Scheme.
 Construction Related Air Pollution - Dust Exacerbation of asthma and other respiratory conditions Temporary psychosocial effects such as frustration, annoyance and stress Negative, Slight and Temporary on the basis that there would be potential concern about risk from construction emissions which individuals may associate with their symptoms.
-Construction Related Noise Sleep disturbance Temporary psychosocial effects such as frustration, annoyance and stress Negative, Moderate and Temporary on the basis that no change in health status is anticipated from the temporary and occasional construction noise impacts.
-Other Environmental Hazards (water pollution, flood risk, ground contamination) Various health outcomes Neutral.
+Risk of invasive aspergillosis Negative, Not Significant, Short-term risk for patients in St. Vincent's University Hospital, on account of dust control measures in place.
+Construction Related Noise Sleep disturbance Temporary psychosocial effects such as frustration, annoyance and stress Negative, Moderate and Temporary on the basis that no change in health status is anticipated from the temporary and occasional construction noise effects.

+Assessment Topic Associated Health Issues / Outcomes Potential Impact Other Environmental Hazards (water pollution, flood risk, ground contamination) Various health outcomes Neutral.
 No residual impacts from other environmental factors have been identified as likely to affect health.